 Sales and marketing teams blame each other for a lengthy sales cycle.
 Generally, buyers take time either to decide or to avoid.
-In order to nurture these types of buyers, sales, and marketing alignment is required to retain them.
-The understanding of both the teams about a particular buyer will help to foster them based on the requirement of a buyer.
+To nurture these types of buyers, sales and marketing alignment must retain them.
+The understanding of both teams about a particular buyer will help foster them based on the buyer’s requirement.

 If both the teams sync into one goal and can focus on their strategy, it will be more effective for the business.

 The goal and understanding of steps toward the goal are two legs of a business.
-Like goal alignment, understanding between both the teams are equally important to stay tuned with one goal.
+Like goal alignment, understanding between both teams is equally important to stay tuned with one goal.

 For example, the marketing team researched an account and shared their opinion with the sales team.
 The sales team should equally understand the same account and align with the suggested steps by the marketing team instead of finding other leads separately.
 The sales team should understand the quality of an MQL instead of rejecting it.

 Alignment in System